Sudan: Anti-coup protests turn deadly | DW | 06.01.2022

 At least three people were killed in Sudan after authorities fired at anti-coup protesters.
 Thousands of people have taken to the streets again to show their anger at a military takeover in October.

-Sudanese security forces fired tear gas and live ammunition at anti-coup protesters, killing at least three people, witnesses told reporters on Thursday.
+Sudanese security forces fired tear gas and live ammunition at anti-coup protesters, killing at least three people and injuring some 300, witnesses told reporters on Thursday.
 Thousands of people marched on the streets in the capital, Khartoum, and other cities to protest the October military coup.

 In Omdurman, the twin city of Khartoum, two protesters were killed, while in the Sudanese capital's district of Bahri, one demonstrator was shot and killed, according to activist Nazim Sirag and the Sudan Doctors Committee.